deshankoswatte/tesb-rt-se/examples/cxf/jaxws-jms-spec/README.txt

 Running the JMS Broker
 ---------------------------------------
 The sample requires a JMS broker to be running.
-There are two ways to get a JMS broker running:
+There are three ways to get a JMS broker running:

  * From the command line
      In separate command windows/shells:
      mvn -Pjms.broker

+ * From within the TESB OSGi container:
+     From the OSGi command line, run:
+         feature:install activemq-broker
+     That will create a new broker with the defaults and will then start it.

  * From an external standalone JMS Broker